bearkerb/tp/docs/UserGuide.md

 📌**Note:**
 - Provide a ***clear and concise*** description of the maintenance issue.
 - Jobs can later be linked to tenants for easy tracking.
 - Adding multiple jobs with the same description is allowed.
-This is useful when different units report the similar issues.
+This is useful when different units report similar issues.
 - Repeated use of the `d/` prefix will take the last use for the job description.
   - e.g. `job d/Water leakage d/Pipe leakage` will create one job with description `Pipe leakage`.